8 Tips To Avoid Scrap Yard Receipt Mistakes

 Check Materials & Metals

-Just like the weight numbers on your receipt, it’s also important to check that the metals are classified correctly when they are priced on your receipt.
+Just like the weight numbers on your receipt, it’s also important to check that the metals are classified correctly when priced on your receipt.
 Some yards may classify a material differently than you or another scrap yard you go to, so it’s important to make sure you are getting paid for the correct metals.

 When In Doubt, Ask